 SNMP trap is one of the industry's most used passive monitoring techniques.
 It helps Network Management System (NMS) such as OpManager to know any performance deviation and device health related hiccups, if it happens between two polls.

-Here are a few highlights on OpManager SNMP trap processing functionality
+Here are a few highlights on OpManager SNMP trap monitoring functionality

 Skimming through loads of SNMP traps adds too much stress to everyday IT operations.
-With OpManager SNMP trap processing, you can set alerts for a specific SNMP trap even at Varbind level and filter out unwanted SNMP trap based alerts.
+With OpManager SNMP trap monitoring tool, you can set alerts for a specific SNMP trap even at Varbind level and filter out unwanted SNMP trap based alerts.

 SNMP Trap Viewer acts as a powerful utility that helps in troubleshooting all SNMP Trap related monitoring issues.
 It lets you view all the incoming traps in real-time irrespective of whether the device is managed in OpManager or not.
 In addition, it enables you to load MIBs and perform SNMP related operations like GET, GET-NEXT, GET-BULK, and SET.

 Now with SNMP trap forwarding, you can forward the traps received in OpManager to any other Network Management System (NMS) viz.
 HP OpenView, IBM Netcool and more.
 Just provide the Server Name or IP address and the trap listening port number of the NMS to which traps must be forwarded.
-OpManager forwards every trap instantaneously.
+OpManager's SNMP trap processing forwards every trap instantaneously.

 You can get SNMP trap reports from OpManager giving you a comprehensive report on all the processed SNMP Traps.
 This SNMP trap report can be customized and scheduled to be received on a periodic basis or on any specific days in a week.